cybercongress/cybercongress/ecosystem/donations/Open Program.md

 Please, submit your issue [here](https://github.com/cybercongress/congress/issues), using the referral program template!

-You should **only start this if you have been manually approved by us**.
+You should **only start if you have been manually approved by us**.
 We will notify you.
 Other than this, a merged issue, into the [parterhip table](https://github.com/cybercongress/congress/blob/master/ecosystem/donations/referral%20program%20parterns.md), with the above details means an approval.
 All other submissions will be disqualified.

 You MUST provide some kind of proof that the referral came from you.
 For example, this can be done in the form of the referral filling out a memo at the time of his donation with your ATOM address in the memo field.
 The address should be the same as was submitted in the issue, otherwise, we will not be able to identify you!
 This part is vital!